 You will not have to pay it if: □You receive "Extra Help" from Medicare to pay for your prescription drugs. □You have gone less than 63 days in a row without creditable coverage. □You have had creditable drug coverage through another source such as a former employer, union, TRICARE, or Veterans Health Administration (VA).
 Your insurer or your human resources department will tell you each year if your drug coverage is creditable coverage.
 This information may be sent to you in a letter or included in a newsletter from the plan.
-Keep this information because you may need it if you join a Medicare drug plan later. □ Note: Any notice must state that you had "creditable" prescription drug coverage that is expected to pay as much as Medicare's standard prescription drug plan pays. □ Note: The following are not creditable prescription drug coverage: prescription drug discount cards, free clinics, and drug discount websites.
+Keep this information because you may need it if you join a Medicare drug plan later. □ Note: Any notice must state that you had "creditable" prescription drug coverage that is expected to pay as much as Medicare's standard prescription drug plan pays. discount cards, free clinics, and drug discount websites.
 Medicare determines the amount of the penalty.
 Here is how it works: □ First, count the number of full months that you delayed enrolling in a Medicare drug plan, after you were eligible to enroll.
 Or count the number of full months you did not have creditable prescription drug coverage, if the break in coverage was 63 days or more.
 The penalty is 1% for every month that you did not have creditable coverage.
-For example, if you go 14 months without coverage, the penalty will be 14%. ☐ Then Medicare determines the amount of the average monthly premium for Medicare drug plans in the nation from the previous year.
-For 2025, this average premium amount is \$36.78. □To calculate your monthly penalty, you multiply the penalty percentage and the average monthly premium and then round it to the nearest 10 cents.
-In the example here it would be 14% times \$36.78, which equals \$5.15.
-This rounds to \$5.20.
-This amount would be added to the monthly premium for someone with a Part D late enrollment penalty.
-There are three important things to note about this monthly Part D late enrollment penalty: ☐ First, the penalty may change each year because the average monthly premium can change each year. ☐Second, you will continue to pay a penalty every month for as long as you are enrolled in a plan that has Medicare Part D drug benefits, even if you change plans. □Third, if you are under 65 and currently receiving Medicare benefits, the Part D late enrollment penalty will reset when you turn 65.
-After age 65, your Part D late enrollment penalty will be based only on the months that you don't have coverage after your initial enrollment period for aging into Medicare.
-If you disagree about your Part D late enrollment penalty, you or your representative can ask for a
+For example, if you go 14 months without coverage, the penalty will be 14%.

+□ Then Medicare determines the amount of the average monthly premium for Medicare drug plans in the nation from the previous year.
+For 2025, this average premium amount is \$36.78.

+monthly premium and then round it to the nearest 10 cents.
+In the example here it would be